igorkll/syslbuild/gnuboxmaker_readme.md

 * add support for custom kernels

 ## bugs
-* HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
 * "screen idle time" does not work on wayland
-* wifi is not working on orange pi zero 3
 * gpu is not working on orange pi zero 3
 * 32 bit arm and rpi_32 NOT SUPPORTED IN THE MOMENT